‘A Different Man’ Review: A Skin Melting Search For What’s Lost Under The Skin

 Watch the trailer for A Different Man below:

-A Different Man is directed by Aaron Schimberg, and stars Sebastian Stan as Edward Lemuel / Guy Moratz, Renate Reinsave as Ingrid Vold, and Adam Pearson as Oswald.
+A Different Man is directed by Aaron Schimberg, and stars Sebastian Stan as Edward Lemuel / Guy Moratz, Renate Reinsve as Ingrid Vold, and Adam Pearson as Oswald.
 A Different Man is now available on digital platforms worldwide courtesy of A24.

 Thanks for reading our A Different Man review, for more reviews stay tuned here at Feature First.